saitaiky/notebook/docs/docs/cloud-computing/aws/storage/ebs.md

 The performance of gp2 volumes is tied to volume size, which determines the baseline performance level of the volume and how quickly it accumulates I/O credits; larger volumes have higher baseline performance levels and accumulate I/O credits

+### Comparsion

+Amazon Elastic Block Store (EBS) provides different types of block storage volumes optimized for various performance and cost requirements.
+Here are the use cases and reasons for each EBS volume type:

+- **General Purpose (gp2/gp3) EBS:**
+   - **Use Case:** Suitable for a wide range of workloads, including boot volumes, small to medium-sized databases, and development/testing environments.
+   - **Reasons:** gp2 volumes offer a balance between performance and cost, providing baseline performance with the ability to burst when needed.
+They are a cost-effective choice for applications with moderate I/O requirements.
+- **Provisioned IOPS (io1/io2) EBS:**
+   - **Use Case:** Ideal for I/O-intensive applications such as large databases, high-performance workloads, and applications requiring consistent and predictable performance.
+   - **Reasons:** io1/io2 volumes offer high IOPS (Input/Output Operations Per Second) performance with configurable levels of provisioned IOPS, making them suitable for applications demanding low-latency and high-throughput storage.
+- **Throughput Optimized (st1) EBS:**
+   - **Use Case:** Best suited for large, sequential workloads such as data warehouses, log processing, and big data applications.
+   - **Reasons:** st1 volumes provide high throughput and are optimized for sequential read and write operations, making them cost-effective for data-intensive applications that require efficient data streaming.
+- **Cold HDD (sc1) EBS:**
+   - **Use Case:** Designed for infrequently accessed, throughput-intensive workloads, including large data sets, backups, and data archives.
+   - **Reasons:** sc1 volumes offer the lowest cost per gigabyte of all EBS types, making them suitable for scenarios where cost is a primary consideration and occasional access to data is acceptable.

-### in GP2 volume
+### Specify IOPS in GP/IO EBS

+#### You can only update the IOPS via size in GP EBS

-The IOPS of EBS volume *cannot be directly increased on **a gp2 volume** without increasing its size, which is not possible due to the question's constraints.
+The IOPS of EBS volume cannot be directly increased on **a gp2 volume** without increasing its size, which is not possible due to the question's constraints.
-### in IO1 volumne
+#### You can directly update the IOPS via size in IO EBS

 Unlike gp2, which uses a bucket and credit model to calculate performance, an io1 volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers the provisioned performance 99.9 percent of the time.